CNuge/alfie/README.md

 ### The alfie package

 For more control, the alfie package can be deployed from within Python.
-The package contains modules featuring a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.
+The package contains modules with: a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.

-Deploying alife as a kingdom-level classifier from within python is fairly simple.
+Deploying alife as a kingdom-level classifier from within Python is fairly simple.

 The following example data is available through alfie:
 ```